 Can this workshop turn a non-designer into a logo designer?
 Hell no. This workshop is meant to help experienced designers to expand into a new field, or to upgrade their logo design skills.

 The first workshop was a success and people were really satisfied with it.
-Check out my Speaking page to read some of the reviews I've gotten on the workshop.
+Check out my Speaking page to read some of the reviews I've received.
 I'd love to repeat it again sometime, so if you know a conference or a school that would pay me to teach it, let me know ;)

 Apart from this workshop, I won't be teaching people how to design logos any time soon.

-But I am more than happy to teach brand strategy, so check out my new book:
+But I am more than happy to teach brand strategy, check out my new book:

 Create a resonant, remarkable & sustainable brand